marcusps/ExpmV.jl/README.md

 If `t` is a `StepRangeLen` object (i. e. a `linspace`), use an optimized algorithm to output the result for all `t`.

-The original code can be found at [Matlabcentral File Exchange](http://www.mathworks.com/matlabcentral/fileexchange/29576-matrix-exponential-times-a-vector/all_files), and the theory is explained in the following article:
+The original code can be found at (https://github.com/higham/expmv), and the theory is explained in the following article:

 *Computing the Action of the Matrix Exponential, with an Application to Exponential Integrators*, Awad H. Al-Mohy and Nicholas J. Higham, SIAM Journal on Scientific Computing 2011 33:2, 488-511. ([preprint](http://eprints.ma.man.ac.uk/1426/))